connorwstein/connorwstein.github.io/about.md

 permalink: /about/
 ---

-I am software developer interested primarily in distributed systems and blockchains.
-I spent a few years working on networking projects at Cisco Systems including a network controller for large-scale data centers and the IS-IS routing protocol.
-Before that I studied electrical engineering at McGill.
-Outside of software, I am interested in music, spanish, cognition, philosophy, mathematics and economics.
+Welcome internet explorer!
+I am a software developer mostly interested in distributed systems and blockchains, but I also like [cryptography](https://github.com/connorwstein/cryptopals), [good books](https://www.goodreads.com/user/show/28187620-connor-stein), [economics](https://github.com/connorwstein/exchange), dancing in my kitchen and exploring NYC.
+I use this blog as a learning tool, but hopefully those with similar interests will find some posts useful.
+Feel free to [reach out](mailto:connor.stein2@gmail.com) if you have any questions or want to chat.